 Symptoms of dissociation

 The effects of dissociation and dissociative disorders can be difficult to pinpoint and differ from person to person.
-It can affect the way you think, feel and behave - so it is important to tell someone as soon as possible if you are experiencing any of the symptoms listed below.
+It can affect the way you think, feel and behave - so it's important to tell someone as soon as possible if you are experiencing the symptoms listed below.

 The following symptoms are examples of what you may experience: